geekyboi/Attunement/README.md

 - Expansible hardware built on raspberry pi (lots of IR outputs/inputs, Ethernet)
 - Customise everything on the remote
 - hosted completely locally
+- Extraction of all IR commands from harmony